AlexeySmolenchuk/hGeoPatterns/Readme.md

 ## Lets bring Houdini proceduralism to RenderMan
 Set of RIS patterns using native HDK functionality to make operations such sampling and reading arbitrary Houdini Geometry Data in RenderMan.
-OSL examples demonstrating various usecases
+OSL examples demonstrating various usecases.

 ### RIS Patterns